 There are many student clubs on campus.
-Up-to-date club lists are available at the Student Life website: www.rrcc.edu/studentlife.
-If you are interested in starting a club at Red Rocks, contact Sara Oviatt: 303.914.6547 or sara.oviatt@rrcc.edu
+Up-to-date club lists are available at the Student Life website:

+club at Red Rocks, contact Sara Oviatt: 303.914.6547 or sara.oviatt@rrcc.edu

 Student Government

 The Student Government is comprised of Red Rocks students who represent the student body in a variety of capacities, including serving on college committees and advisory groups.
 Student Government members must be enrolled in at least 6 credit hours, maintain a grade point average of at least 2.5, and be committed to attending weekly meetings and other government-related activities.